frankyeh/DSI-Studio-Website/doc/cli_reg.md

 ## Registration Functions

-The function registers the subject/source image with the template/target image
+The function warps the subject/source image to the template/target image

 | Parameters   |  Description                                                                 |
 |:-----------------|:------------------------------------------------------------------------------|